 3 Results and Discussion

-3.1 Limits of quantitation for the elements studied
+3.1 Analytical figures of merit for the elements studied

 The rationale for selecting the four elements studied, namely Co, Fe, Pb and V, is that they represent a cross section of essential and anthropogenic elements for which the uncertainties associated with their measurement by collision cell - quadrupole ICP-MS (the detection method used in this work) have already been reported [12].
+Aluminium was also determined as a reference element.
 The limits of quantitation for each element, with each of the three leachants, are shown in Table 2.
 All sample data reported below have been blank subtracted.
+Accuracy of the prepared calibration standards was determined by analysis of an in-house, multi-element check standard solution prepared from different stock solutions to those used to prepare the calibration standards and the results (Table 3a) show that recoveries were in the range 96 – 101% for the four elements of interest and aluminium.
+Recovery data for the HF/HNO3 digestion procedure were determined using NIST 2711a Montana Soil certified reference material and the results (Table 3b) show that recoveries were in the range 95 – 110% for the four elements of interest and aluminium.
+The use of a collision/reaction cell is effective for removing polyatomic interferences but does lead to suppression of the analytical signal.
+This could impact on the uncertainties for filters with low dust loadings and the % suppression for the four elements of interest are therefore presented in Table 3c.

 3.2 Amounts of each element leached and their associated uncertainties